-Learning outcomes Assessment of competence developed unsatisfactory satisfactory good excellent Completeness of knowledge The level of knowledge is below the minimum requirements.
-There were bad mistakes The minimum acceptable level of knowledge.
-A lot of light mistakes were made The level of knowledge in the volume corresponding to the training program.
-A few light mistakes were made The level of knowledge in the volume corresponding to the training program, without errors Availability of skills Basic skills are not demonstrated when solving standard tasks.
-There were bad mistakes Basic skills are demonstrated.
-Typical problems with light mistakes have been solved.
-All tasks have been completed, but not in full.
-All basic skills are demonstrated.
-All the main tasks have been solved with light mistakes.
-All tasks have been completed, in full, but some of them with shortcomings All the basic skills were demonstrated, all the main tasks were solved with some minor shortcomings, all the tasks were completed in full Availability of skills (possession of experience) Basic skills are not demonstrated when solving standard tasks.
-There were bad mistakes There is a minimal set of skills for solving standard tasks with some shortcomings Basic skills in solving standard tasks with some shortcomings are demonstrated Skills in solving non-standard tasks without mistakes and shortcomings are demonstrated Characteristics of competence formation The competence is not fully formed.
-The available knowledge and skills are not enough to solve professional tasks.
-Repeated training is required The formation of competence meets the minimum requirements.
-The available knowledge and abilities are generally sufficient to solve professional tasks, but additional practice is required for most practical tasks The formation of competence generally meets the requirements, but there are shortcomings.
-The available knowledge, skills and motivation are generally sufficient to solve professional tasks, but additional practice is required for some professional tasks The formation of competence fully meets the requirements.
-The available knowledge, skills and motivation are fully sufficient to solve complex professional tasks The level of competence formation Low Below average Intermediate High
+Completeness of knowledge The level of knowledge is below the minimum requirements.
+There were bad mistakes.
+The level of knowledge in the volume corresponding to the training program.
+Minor mistakes may be made Availability of skills Basic skills are not demonstrated when solving standard tasks.
+There were bad mistakes.
+Basic skills are demonstrated.
+Typical tasks have been solved, all tasks have been completed.
+Minor mistakes may be made.
+Availability of skills (possession of experience) Basic skills are not demonstrated when solving standard tasks.
+There were bad mistakes.
+Basic skills in solving standard tasks are demonstrated.
+Minor mistakes may be made.
+Motivation (personal attitude) Educational activity and motivation are poorly expressed, there is no willingness to solve the tasks qualitatively Educational activity and motivation are manifested, readiness to perform assigned tasks is demonstrated.
+Characteristics of competence formation The competence is not fully formed.
+The available knowledge and skills are not enough to solve practical (professional) tasks.
+Repeated training is required The competence developed meets the requirements.
+The available knowledge, skills and motivation are generally sufficient to solve practical (professional) tasks.
+The level of competence formation Low Medium/High